pourdamghani/pourdamghani.github.io/_pages/about.md

 ## Alumni:
 I am honored to have been working with following students in the past few years.

-### Research Internships
+### Undergraduate Research Interns
-Helia Yazdanyar (2023-24, TU Berlin) -> University of Waterloo Bahar Oveisgharan (2023-24, TU Berlin)
+Helia Yazdanyar (2023-24, TU Berlin) -> Masters at University of Waterloo

+Bahar Oveisgharan (2023-24, TU Berlin)

 Maryam Shiran (2023-24, TU Berlin)

 Dorsa Majdi (2022-23, TU Berlin)

-Esra Ceylan (2022, University of Vienna) -> TU Wien Marzieh Aliakbarpour (2021-2022, University of Vienna) Siddhesh Kalekar (2021, University of Vienna)
+Esra Ceylan (2022, University of Vienna) -> Masters at TU Wien

+Marzieh Aliakbarpour (2021-2022, University of Vienna)

+Siddhesh Kalekar (2021, University of Vienna)

 Loric André (2021, University of Vienna)

 ### Thesis supervision
-Qingyun Ji (Bachelor and Master thesis, 2022 and 2024) Johannes Gründler (Bachelor thesis, 2023)
+Qingyun Ji (Bachelor and Master thesis, 2022 and 2024) -> IBM

+Johannes Gründler (Bachelor thesis, 2023) -> Masters at University of Vienna